shelleyloosespatience/ColorWall/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details https://developer.spotify.com/dashboard
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you are free to:
+- Use this software for any purpose
+- Change the software to suit your needs
+- Share the software with your friends and neighbors
+- Share the changes you make

+Under the following conditions:
+- You must include the original source code when you share the software
+- You must share your modifications under the same license
+- You must state what changes you made
+- You must include the full text of the GPL license https://developer.spotify.com/dashboard